High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Spectral properties

 Spectral radii, percentage amplitude decays, and period errors of various integration algorithms with four different values of $ \rhoinf $ are plotted in Figs.~\ref{fig:spCom}-\ref{fig:peCom}.
-Some important observations from these plots are collected as follows. \begin{enumerate}[(a)] \item In the non-dissipative ($ \rhoinf=1 $) case, four novel high-order integration algorithms produce some amplitude decays in the middle-frequency range, as shown in the subplots (\textbf{a}) of Figs.~\ref{fig:spCom} and \ref{fig:adCom}.
+In the non-dissipative ($ \rhoinf=1 $) case, the novel high-order algorithms produce some amplitude decays in the middle-frequency range, as shown in the subplots (\textbf{a}) of Figs.~\ref{fig:spCom} and \ref{fig:adCom}.
 In addition, the third-order EG3 scheme \cite{fungExtrapolatedGalerkin1996} only imposes slight dissipation in the high-frequency range due to $ \rhoinf\in\left(\sqrt{3}-1,~1\right) $, thus it is not included in the cases of $ \rhoinf=0.4 $ and $ 0.0 $.
-Similarly, the third-order $ \rhoinf $-Bathe algorithm \cite{kwonSelectingLoad2021} is compared only in the case of $ \rhoinf=-0.75 $.

-\item Among the third-order accurate algorithms, EG3 \cite{fungExtrapolatedGalerkin1996} and $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021} provide the worst spectral behavior, such as the largest amplitude decays and period errors in the low-frequency range, while TR-CS \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997} produces the better spectral accuracy than SUCI3.
+Similarly, the third-order $ \rhoinf $-Bathe algorithm \cite{kwonSelectingLoad2021} is compared only in the case of $ |\rhoinf|=0.75 $.
+Among the third-order algorithms, EG3 \cite{fungExtrapolatedGalerkin1996} and $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021} provide the worst spectral behavior, such as the largest amplitude decays and period errors in the low-frequency range, while TR-CS \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997} produces better spectral accuracy than SUCI3.
 However, it will be shown later that TR-CS requires more considerable computational costs than SUCI3 due to involving complex computations.
 In other words, TR-CS possesses better spectral accuracy at the expense of computational costs.

-\item For the fourth-order accurate schemes, SUCI4 shows the greater advantage than TR-TS \cite{tarnowHowRender1994} since SUCI4 not only achieves controllable numerical dissipation but also produces significantly fewer period errors.
+Among the fourth-order schemes, SUCI4 shows greater advantages than TR-TS \cite{tarnowHowRender1994} since SUCI4 not only achieves controllable numerical dissipation but also produces significantly fewer period errors.
+Fig.~\ref{fig:peCom} illustrates that within the framework of Eq.~(\ref{eq:nsubstep}), the novel high-order schemes generally provide fewer period errors, so predicting more accurate numerical solutions.